-The AIMHP has also participated in the development of several volumes related to stigma.
+The AIMHP has also participated in the development of several major publications related to stigma.
 Dr. Sartorius has spoken about the programme and about the lessons learned in the programme at numerous international and national conferences and congresses.
 He has also taken an active part in the creation of a research and action program (INDIGO).

 The AIMHP has also participated in the process of development of a worldwide alliance of programs against stigma which included programs in a number of countries.